A Far Traveler, 2013 Global Ebook Silver Metal Award Winner

-An ancient alien’s story of our past.
+An ancient alien’s story of our past-

-The modern day search for his remains.
+The search for his remains-

 A race to save our world.

 World-renowned tycoon Horace Haines acquires an ancient astronaut’s holographic record.
 Its story is incredible: Hunted by human psychics, the castaway alien seeks refuge with a Bedouin shaman.
-The account ends without telling the extraterrestrial’s fate, so Horace hires vagabond engineer, Matt Krause, to find out what happened.
+The account ends without revealing the extraterrestrial’s fate, so Horace hires vagabond engineer, Matt Krause, to find out what happened.